-Variable assessment will involve a two-step process, namely subject familiarization with the spray apparatus, followed by dosage measurement.
+Variable assessment will involve a 2-step process, namely subject familiarization with the spray apparatus, followed by dosage measurement.

-Subjects will practice application of test material to their own limbs under the procedure in the Training Materials appendix, which will be reviewed for the subjects by a researcher before practice commences.
-That material explains that goals of this behavioral part of the study, describes that partnership between the subject and the technician in dosimetry data collection, and details the procedures to be conducted in simple language that is intentionally scripted as somewhat redundant in order to emphasize the structure of the work.
+Subjects will practice applying the test material to their own limbs, following the procedure detailed in the Training Materials appendix, which a researcher will review for subjects before practice commences.
+That material explains, in simple language intentionally scripted as redundant (to emphasize the work's structure), the goals of this behavioral part of the study, describes the partnership between subject and technician in dosimetry data collection and details the procedures to be conducted.

-10.4.3 Spray Sampling
+10.4.3 Spray Sampling:

 Spray Sampling is the procedure by which the spray is subsampled with patch dosimeters.
-Dosimeters of known surface area will be placed on subject limbs to intercept a portion of the spray applied to the arm.
-Be weighing dosimetry patches before and after treatment, the mass of the intercepted material can be calculated.
+Dosimeters of known surface area will be placed on subjects' limbs to intercept a portion of the spray applied to the arm.
+By weighing dosimetry patches before and after treatment, the mass of the intercepted material can be calculated.
 The spray delivery systems will also be weighed before and after each application.